-Sarah began dancing at the age of 4 at Rena’s Dance Unlimited.
-Throughout the next 14 years, she trained with Rena and her faculty, went to the Cecchetti Council of America Summer Seminars, attended local workshops taught by Cecchetti Council of America examiners and certified teachers, completed her Elementary (Grade V) Cecchetti exam, danced with Doris Dieu’s Chamber Ballet during their last season, and danced with Rena’s Mouvement Dance Theatre during their first three seasons.
+Sarah Flatt began dancing at the age of 4 at Rena’s Dance Unlimited.
+Throughout the next 14 years, she trained with Rena and her faculty, went to the Cecchetti Council of America Summer Seminars, attended local workshops taught by Cecchetti Council of America examiners and certified teachers, completed her Elementary (Grade V) Cecchetti exam, danced with Doris Dieu’s Chamber Ballet during its last season, and danced with Rena’s Mouvement Dance Theatre during its first three seasons.

 After high school, Sarah went on to dance at The University of Iowa.
 She studied with Linda Crist, Alan Sener, Armando Duarte, and Charlotte Adams while earning a minor in dance.
 She also took master classes with Twyla Tharp, David Berkey, and others.
 While in school, Sarah worked backstage for a large theater that hosted many national touring companies.
 In this role, she learned about lighting design and stage management.
 She also came home every summer to help with Rena’s recitals, first working backstage, then running lights for three years, and eventually taking over as stage manager in 2004.